bcgov/jag-file-submission/README.md

 To confirm that your docker container is working you can perform a GET request to `http://localhost:8080/actuator` to see all available endpoints, or a GET request to `http://localhost:8080/actuator/health` to see the application status.

 It will also build the image and fires up the frontend container.
 The efiling-frontend application will run and be available on port 3000.
+The efiling-demo application will run and be available on port 3001.

 ### `docker-compose stop`